 Patients tend to have lots of questions about hair transplant procedures and the techniques used to perform hair restoration in Toronto.
 In response, we have collected some of the most frequently asked hair restoration questions we hear at our office and have listed them here as a courtesy to those interested.
 Simply click on a question to jump directly to the answer.
-If you have a question that is not addressed here, please contact our office for more information.
+However, we do understand that you may have certain questions that are not answered here.
+In this case, please contact Dr Cotterill's office for more information.

 This pic above shows the scalp magnified.
 Single, True Follicular Units of 2 hairs and 3 hairs are circled.
 If the true 3-haired single follicular unit (shown circled in the lower right), was dissected further into 3 1-haired non-follicular unit grafts, then the integrity of that graft could be compromised, and as such that graft is no longer a true follicular unit.